debezium/debezium.github.io/README.md

 # Introduction

 This is the source code for the [Debezium website](https://debezium.io/).
-This is based on [templates](https://github.com/rhmwes/community-theme) created by the Red Hat Upstream Community using [Jekyll](https://jekyllrb.com/).
+This is based on [templates](https://github.com/rhmwes/community-theme) created by the Red Hat upstream community using [Jekyll](https://jekyllrb.com/).

 For publishing the Debezium reference documentation, the [Antora](https://antora.org/) tool is used, which produces the documentation based on [AsciiDoc files](https://github.com/debezium/debezium/tree/master/documentation) in different branches of the Debezium main code repository.